biggieliten/Anteckningar/readme.md

 1. Open the yout programming software.
 2. Fork or clone the reposetory through Github.
 3. When forked or cloned, you have to run the following step to install node_modules library.
-4. Open the terminal (CTRL + J on PC) npm install.
+4. Open the terminal (CTRL + J on PC) and type npm install.
 5. Next step is to run the page on the browser with:
 6. npm run dev.